 Monash University’s history program enjoys a distinguished national and international reputation for innovation in teaching and research.
 Our diverse expertise encompasses medieval renaissance European history, and modern Australian, American, Asian, European, and global history.

 As an academic discipline, history seeks to interpret and find meaning in the past.
 Making use of a wide range of theoretical and methodological tools, we reconstruct the stories of people, places, and things and attempt to understand how context and contingencies shaped change over time.
 Only though a deep understanding of the past can we grasp how we got to where we are today.

-In addition to offering an understanding of the world we live in, a degree in history provides a practical skill set that is transferable to a wide variety of careers.
-Research and writing skills are at the heart of historical inquiry, as is analytical thinking.
-Our students learn how to read critically, conduct research, write with clarity, and make persuasive evidence-based arguments.
+In addition to offering an understanding of how the world we live in came to be, a degree in history provides practical skills that are transferable to a wide variety of careers.
+Research, writing, and critical thinking skills are at the heart of historical inquiry.
+Our students learn how to ask probing questions, find the answers, and craft persuasive, evidence-based answers.
 Whether in government work or the private sector, employers value the skills that an Arts degree in history provides.

 Historical Studies Graduate Research is part of the Arts Graduate Research Program.

 Monash is among the leading centres for historical research in Australia.
 We are known widely for our scholarship in several areas which include:

 - Urban life and culture

 - Memory, history and community